Generic name: codeine and guaifenesin [ KOE-deen-and-gwye-FEN-a-sin ]

-Brand name: Allfen CD, Cheracol with Codeine, Cheratussin AC, Codar GF, Duraganidin NR, Guaiatussin AC, Iophen-C NR, Mar-cof CG, M-Clear, Mytussin AC, Relcof C
+Brand names: Allfen CD, Cheracol with Codeine, Cheratussin AC, Codar GF, Duraganidin NR, ... show all 11 brands Guaiatussin AC, Iophen-C NR, Mar-cof CG, M-Clear, Mytussin AC, Relcof C

 Drug class: Upper respiratory combinations